 Plastic water bottles…my mortal enemy.
 According to reports from volunteers, one in ten items found on Clean Up Australia Day is related to plastic drinking bottles.
 Most bottled water is packaged in PET (polyethylene terephthalate) plastic bottles which are derived from crude oil and transported around the world burning up more fossil fuels.
 Although plastic bottles are recyclable, many end up in landfill and take up to 1000 years to break down.
 When littered they often end up in the sea where they dissolve into small pieces killing marine life that mistake them for food.
 So, next time you buy a bottle of water from the petrol station, remember that!
 Or you can buy a really cool re-useable water bottle that reflects your unique personality and never kill baby seals again!

 Did you Know…

 - Veterinary and agriculture chemical containers can be recycled!
-The drumMUSTER program collects these containers at the Nambour Landfill.
+The drumMUSTER program collects these containers.
 For more information, click here.